karenyyng/shear_gp/notes/ker_deriv.md

 ## Thoughts on implementation
-* The metric object should incorporate the $\delta_{ij}$ condition for diagonal D, which will kill a lot of terms
+* The metric object should incorporate the $\delta_{ij}$ condition for diagonal D, which will kill a lot of terms (sorry for being pedantic about including $\delta$ since I don't want myself to forget about it)

 ## Comparison between parametrization of George and our parametrization
+## Test 1:
+Let's check that our general expression of the 4th derivative of $\Sigma$ is correct by working out an example